Frequently Asked Questions

 A list of relevant readings can be found on most CISD course pages.
 Access to course syllabi will be given once you have enrolled and chosen your courses.

-An elective course is a course chosen from a different department than your main programme of study.
+An elective module is a module chosen from a different department than your main programme of study.
 You can take a maximum of 1 unit worth of elective courses.
-For some suggested elective course please see the individual CISD programme pages.
+For some suggested elective module please see the individual CISD programme pages.

-Elective courses will normally run during the day so you must contact the relevant faculty or department to find out the time.
+Elective modules will normally run during the day so you must contact the relevant faculty or department to find out the time.

-Can I take a language course as an elective?
+Can I take a language module as an elective?

 You would be able to do a language elective as part of your main programme (i.e. as one of the 3 taught units that make up the taught element of your degree).
-A basic list of the elective language courses available at SOAS can be found here.
-Other courses may be available depending on your level.
+A basic list of the elective language modules available at SOAS can be found here.
+Other modules may be available depending on your level.
 These are run by the Faculty of Languages and Cultures.
-If you are not a beginner, your language level will be assessed at the beginning of term in order to allocate you to a course at an appropriate level.
+If you are not a beginner, your language level will be assessed at the beginning of term in order to allocate you to a module at an appropriate level.

-Another option for learning a language during your time at CISD is to take a course at the SOAS Language Centre this involves paying a little extra (although as a SOAS student you get a discount on the full price) and would not count towards your degree, however the advantage is that it would free you to take another taught course while pursuing your language studies.
+Another option for learning a language during your time at CISD is to take a module at the SOAS Language Centre this involves paying a little extra (although as a SOAS student you get a discount on the full price) and would not count towards your degree, however the advantage is that it would free you to take another taught module while pursuing your language studies.

 What are the term/exam dates?